SebMouren/command-line-api-wiki/Your-first-app-with-System.CommandLine.md

     // Create a root command with some options var rootCommand = new RootCommand
     {
-        var rootCommand = new RootCommand
-        {
         new Option<int>(
             "--int-option",
             getDefaultValue: () => 42,
             description: "An option whose argument is parsed as an int"), new Option<bool>(
             "--bool-option",
             "An option whose argument is parsed as a bool"), new Option<FileInfo>(
             "--file-option",
             "An option whose argument is parsed as a FileInfo") };
-    };

     rootCommand.Description = "My sample app";